KarthikHolikatti/simpleApi/README.md

 # simpleApi
 This repo is for creating a sample express application with 2 endpoints.
 One is a GET endpoint and another POST.
-Below is the flow of traffic from client to the lambda function:

-[ Client ]
-    |
-    V
-[ API Gateway ]
-    |
-    V
-[ AWS Lambda - Express.js ] -> ( AWS IAM Role ) -> [ AWS CloudWatch Logs ]

 Below is the architecture diagram of this application: